usc-isi-i2/kgtk/docs/analysis/text_embedding.md

 # KGTK Text Embedding Utilities

-## Install
+## Requirements
-The program requires Python vesion >= `3` and `kgtk` package installed.
-The corresponding packages requirement are stored at `text_embedding_requirement.txt`
+The corresponding package requirements can be seen in the [`requirements-text_embedding.txt` file](https://raw.githubusercontent.com/usc-isi-i2/kgtk/master/requirements-text_embedding.txt).

 ## Assumptions
 The input is an edge file sorted by subject.

 ## Usage
 ```